 This bill applies prospectively.
 Any money collected from a parent or other person legally obligated to care for and support a child before this bill's effective date will not be refunded to that person.
-Any money paid to the DCYF prior to this bill's effective date is not affected.
+Any money paid to the DCYF or the courts prior to this bill's effective date is not affected.